 - Before the sodium chloride is added, does any reaction occur?

 - After adding sodium chloride, does the aluminium appear more or less reactive?

-- How does the salt affect this change?
+- How does the addition of sodium chloride affect this change?

 - Write ‘yes’ or ‘no’ to fill in the table below.